Vidya-procoder/Vidya-procoder/README.md

-# portfolio

-# Hi , I'm Vidyasri DK
+# Hi 🖐 , I'm Vidyasri DK

 👩🏻‍💻 Currently pursuing B.Tech Information Technology 3rd year at K.S.Rangasamy College Of Technology
 💻 Aspiring full-stack developer and ML enthusiast, passionate about building dynamic and user-centric applications.
 I thrive in both front-end and back-end development and have a deep interest in UI/UX design and AI integration